D4rk-5ky/Syncerate/README.md

 # Reason for the script.

 Me and a friend started in 2020 making use of ZFS on both PI's and homemade server's based on our old hardware.
 It didn't take long to find [Jim Salter's](https://github.com/jimsalterjrs) : [Sanoid/Syncoid](https://github.com/jimsalterjrs/sanoid) and making sure to setup a proper snapshot configuration.

 When it came to backing up from one location to another Syncoid is a great option well written and really useful.
 Unfortunately the one dataset at a time, got us a little bored to say the least over the years.

 So my friend started talking about it would be great with a script that could go over a list of our dataset's and pull/send them in succession.
 And the idea for this script was made.

 Now it is important to notice that i am not a programmer.
 I started creating this code by scouring the internet for a pice of code here and there, that i could understand and rewrite it for my purpose in the script.
-To be honest this can take a long time since u have to figure out a search query that will find some code reasembling what you want done.
+To be honest this can take a long time since you have to figure out a search query that will find some code reasembling what you want done.
 And then having to rewrite it afterwards for ones own purpose.

 Luckily enough ChatGPT came out and with that i was able to ask more specifically for the code that i needed and it would answer me with some great options.
 Of cource this still take quite some time to make ChatGPT understand every part of what i need.
 Including when the code didn't actually work a 100%

 If anyone would like to fork this and make a better version i would be glad someone had seen the potential in my little Python3 script and a way to improve it.